devfemibadmus/report/tolaram.md

 -   💼 **Strengthens brand loyalty across Tolaram's product range**
 -   📢 **Promotes Tolaram brands through targeted advertising**

+## **Built-In Advertising and Market Potential** 📢

+With over **30 million Nigerians** already participating in airdrop programs, Tolaram Airdrop has access to a massive audience primed for engagement.
+The app isn't just a rewards platform—it's a built-in **advertisement engine** that encourages users to buy more products like Indomie to earn tokens.
+As consumers participate in mining for tokens, they will naturally be incentivized to purchase more, driving sales through product engagement.

+The Tolaram portfolio is diverse and includes widely recognized brands with a strong fan base.
+Fans of these brands will continually promote products such as Indomie, creating a viral loop where the **product becomes the incentive for mining**.
+This creates a sustainable marketing channel where each purchase is both a reward for users and an advertising opportunity for Tolaram, ensuring long-term engagement and increased product visibility.

 ## **Business Impact and Scope** 📊

 ### **Business Impact:**